 Papermerge is web based software and it provides look and feel of modern desktop application.
 It has features like dual panel document browser, organizing documents in folders, drag and drop, tagging documents and folders so that you can efficiently store, organize and automate your digital archives workflows.

-It extract and indexes text from your documents
+It extracts (using OCR) and indexes text from your documents

-Provides nice user interface to easly find your documents
+Provides modern, desktop like user interface to easily find your documents

 It does not take control of your documents.
 Documents are stored on filesystem in a simple and intuitive manner so that you can take snapshot of your data at any time

 It does not stay in your way when you make decisions about your data

 It does not overwrite your original documents